-- Some pre-marriage counselors may have pre-conceived notions about what needs to be said, and premarital counseling can become more like preaching than listening.
+- Some pre-marriage counselors may have preconceived notions about what needs to be said, and premarital counseling can become more like preaching than listening.

-The biggest fear of all must be letting the client know that you care enough to share all of yourself, your feelings and your life experiences.
+The biggest fear of all must be letting the client know that you care enough to share all of yourself, your feelings, and your life experiences.
 Pre-marriage counselors should create a warm, open, nonjudgmental environment for the premarital counseling session.

 How should pre-marriage counselors conduct premarital counseling?

 When planning premarital counseling sessions, it is essential that the couple be scheduled at least 6 months before the planned wedding date.
-Read this article to know why adn when to start premarital counseling.
+Read this article to know why and when to start premarital counseling.

 The premarital counseling process often involves hard work and sacrifice by both partners.
 Talking about a marriage commitment is very different from actually making one.
 Preparation makes things go much more smoothly on “D” day!

 Conduct an initial interview with the couple before starting the session officially: